qin67/Multistep-Time-Series-DO-Case/README.md

 Validation Approach:
 Walk Forward Test

-This is the code of paper COMPARISON OF DEEP LEARNING MODELS ON TIME SERIES FORECASTING : A CASE STUDY OF DISSOLVED OXYGEN PREDICTION
+This is the code of paper COMPARISON OF DEEP LEARNING MODELS ON TIME SERIES FORECASTING : A CASE STUDY OF DISSOLVED OXYGEN PREDICTION：https://arxiv.org/abs/1911.08414

-To check the raw code or the paper, welcome to contact me:  hongqian@upenn.edu
+To check the raw code， welcome to contact me:  hongqian@upenn.edu